Projectbaby007/Projectbaby007/README.md

-- 👋 I'm Caleb Ese Oru
+- 👋 Hi, my name is Caleb Ese Oru.

+- I am your go-to tech guy. 🆒 🤓

-- 👀 I’m interested in 📚 ♟️ 🎮 and 💻
+- 👀 I am interested in 📚 ♟️ 🎮  and 🎵

-- 🌱 I’m an alumnus of ALX Software Engineering
+- 🌱 I am a certified Web Developer. 👨🏾‍💻

+-  I'm a cerified Ethical Hacker. 💻 🖱️

 - 💞️ I’m looking to collaborate on new and exciting projects.
-I'm looking for problems that can be solved with tech.

 - 📫 How to reach me... orucaleb@gmail.com

-- Projectbaby007 is a ✨ on the horizon
+- Projectbaby007 is a shinning ✨